U.S., China, others take aim at OPEC with potential reserves release | Headlines

 With gasoline prices and other costs rising, U.S. President Joe Biden also faces political pressure ahead of midterm elections next year.
 A Reuters poll in October showed 67% of U.S. adults agreed that inflation is a very big concern.
 OPEC+ plans to meet on Dec.
 2. The group has taken a slower approach to boosting output, viewing the economic recovery as too fragile to justify more supply.

 There was no immediate official reaction from OPEC+ members.
-The group has been raising output by 400,000 barrels per day per month, gradually unwinding record production cuts made in 2020 when the pandemic sank fuel demand.
+The group has been raising output by 400,000 barrels per day (bpd) per month, gradually unwinding record production cuts made in 2020 when the pandemic sank fuel demand.
 This week, Secretary General Mohammad Barkindo said OPEC expects an oil supply surplus to begin building next month.
-In September, exports from Saudi Arabia rose to 6.52 million barrels per day, highest since January.
+In September, exports from Saudi Arabia rose to 6.52 million bpd, the highest since January.

 One OPEC source who asked not to be named said it would be surprising to see consuming countries release stocks to lower prices rather than to meet a supply shortage.
 However, several large world energy consumers have been pressing OPEC to boost supply.
 China elected to release reserves in September to try to stabilize prices.
 India has expressed frustration for months, and sharply cut purchases from Saudi Arabia in the spring due to rising costs.